 Before fitting the new lens into place be sure to unscrew the Lens Dust Cap.
-First turn the lens counterclockwise a little, then clockwise.
+First turn the lens counterclockwise a little way and then clockwise.
 You will find the thread will be introduced more easily.
-Do not hold the lens by any part other than the base, using the Milled Ring or the Lens Focusing Lever.
+Do not hold the lens by any part other than the base using the Milled Ring or the Lens Focusing Lever.
 Take care not to use force if the threads bind while turning, as you have crossed the thread.

 NOTE: During the interchange, do not face the Lens Opening of the camera to strong light.
-It is recommended that you shield the Opening while the new lens is being prepared.
+It is recommended that you shield the Opening while the new lens is being prepared

-HOW TO USE FLASH SYNCHRONIZER
+HOW TO USE

-There are three types of built-in flash synchronization in the Canon camera, models IV-S2 and II-S:
+There are three types of built-in flash synchronization in the Canon camera, model IV-S2: